sangupta/sangupta.github.io/_posts/2007-3-18-google-acquires-adscape.md

 tags: just-like-that
 ---

-<p>Wow!
-Thats what I can say&nbsp;about this acquisition.
-So very soon we will have games for free, and that too some&nbsp;really simple and cool games.
-I am looking forward to&nbsp;what they are&nbsp;gonna offer.&nbsp;Very&nbsp;little&nbsp;to say at this point,&nbsp;but&nbsp;what I&nbsp;surely believe is that Microsoft has stiff competition from the number-cruching company that is making the computing world a better place to be in.</p>
+Wow!
+Thats what I can say about this acquisition.
+So very soon we will have games for free, and that too some really simple and cool games.
+I am looking forward to what they are gonna offer.
+Very little to say at this point, but what I surely believe is that Microsoft has stiff competition from the number-cruching company that is making the computing world a better place to be in.

-<p>Great work!!!&nbsp;</p>
+Great work!!!

-<p><a href="http://www.adscapemedia.com/">Link to Google Adscape Media</a></p>
+<a href="http://www.adscapemedia.com/">Link to Google Adscape Media</a>